‘Most Bad-Ass Parent Ever’

 Chants of ‘chemo, chemo, we’re coming for ya!

 We prepped Dex for every procedure but made it into a game, a part of our adventure.
 Cannulas, injections and magic sleeps all became ‘the good guys, coming to fight the bad guys’.
-Every treatment room became a super hero mission, an adventure ‘what where we going to see, who where we going to meet?’.
+Every treatment room became a super hero mission, an adventure ‘what were we going to see, who were we going to meet?’.
 We had team chants of ‘chemo, chemo, we’re coming for ya’.
 We roared at pain instead of crying.
 We high-fived and fist pumped and cheered.
 We spoke to everyone, we made up funny names for the nurses and had secret whispers.
 We had midnight feasts and walked the wards late at night – we made it fun.
 And before long Dex was smashing it!

 He watched every injection, barely flinching, then would happily tell us every detail of what it felt like, bringing it to life with made up descriptions of the medicine running through him to punch all the baddies away.
 He entered treatment rooms with a skip in his step, went for magic sleeps discussing the dreams he planned to have while I joked about eating all his pre-planned snacks for afterwards.
 He downed his medicine racing against the timers we would have going.
 He quickly stopped holding my hand, he quickly started talking to everyone, he quickly became known for his bravery and eventually won a WellChild award (presented by Prince Harry no less) for how well he coped with it all.